-Why is it important to take this medicine?
+Why is it important for my child to take this medicine?

-It is important that you child takes this medicine regularly in the way that your doctor has told you to so that it kills all the bacteria and gets rid of the infection.
+Ciprofloxacin is an antibiotic.
+By giving it regularly in the way that your doctor has told you to, it should kill the bacteria causing the infection.

-What is chloramphenical available as?
+What are ciprofloxacin drops available as?